gdsbook/book/notebooks/02_geospatial_computational_environment.md

 ## The (computational) building blocks of this book

-### Jupyter Notebooks and JupyterLab

-#### Notebooks and cells

-This book uses notebooks as the main format in which its content is created.
+The main format of this book is the "notebook," and is as the first medium in which our content is created and intended to be presented.
 Each chapter is written as a separate notebook and can be run interactively.
 At the same time, we collect all chapters and convert them into different formats for "static consumption" (i.e.. read only), either